Cabin Bookings

 To book via AirBnB click the CABIN link below:

-The bushfires of January 2020 ravaged the Sanctuary and and the Covid-19 travel restrictions added extra challenges.
-The sanctuary can now only be visited by prebooked guided tour.
+The bushfires of January 2020 ravaged the Sanctuary We are open but now can only be visited by prebooked guided tour.
 Please see the Tours page for more information.
 Our cabins are listed on AirBNB or you can email (see cabins page).
 We hope to see you soon.

 Hanson Bay in 2018: A wild place on the edge of the earth